ishustava/kubecon-2020-workshop/5-logging/README.md

 ![](../images/kibana-create-index.gif)

-Now you can search application logs!
+Now we can search application logs!
-Try this KQL query to see all logs from the `api service:
+Try this KQL query to see all logs from the `api` service:

 ```bash
 kubernetes.labels.app : "api"